lmfit/lmfit-py/_sources/builtin_models.txt

 previous chapter and wrap relatively well-known functional forms, such as Gaussians, Lorentzian, and Exponentials that are used in a wide range of scientific domains.
-In fact, all the models are all based on simple, plain python functions defined in the :mod:`lineshapes` module.
+In fact, all the models are all based on simple, plain Python functions defined in the :mod:`lineshapes` module.
 In addition to wrapping a function into a :class:`model.Model`, these models also provide a :meth:`guess` method that is intended to give a reasonable set of starting values from a data array that closely approximates the